d3bn4th/Hospital-Management-System/README.md

 # Hospital-Management-System
 (1.)
 INTRODUCTION TO THE PROJECT
 Hospital management system is a computer system that helps manage the information related to health care and aids in the job completion of health care providers effectively.
-HMS came into the picture of hospital management as early as 1960 and have ever since been evolving and synchronizing with the technologies while modernizing healthcare facilities.

 •	Maintain the medical records of the patient
 •	Maintain the contact details of the patient